-A well designed series of experiments has been performed that aimed at relating diverse sets of data on the limitations of central processing.
-Usually these data are considered in experiments on selective attention, sensory search, and memory scanning in studies of human learning and remembering.
-The results provide additional insight into the difference between the two sets of systems we have been delineating and the psychological processes which they control (Schneider, 1975).
+A well designed series of experiments has been performed that nimed at relating diverse sets of data on the limitations of central processing.
+Usually these data are considered in experiments on selective attention, sensory search, and memory seanning in studies of human learning and remembering.
+The results provide additional insight into the difference between the two sets of systems we have been delineating and the psychological processes which they control (Schneider and Shiffrin 1977).
 The experiments did not involve manipulation of brain structures; however, in contrast to most studies on cognitive behavior on man which use verbal or pseudoverbal material, these experimental procedures resembled those that characterized the non-human primate psychosurgical research that gave rise to the distinction between the two types of learning and memory processes (see below and review by Pribram, 1969).
-The human work centers on a display framing a variable number and types of patternse.g., numerals, letters or geometric forms.
-A variable number of such frames can be presented to a subject after which a single presentation is made containing one or more of the patterns (numbers, letter or geometrical forms) that have previously appeared---or alternatively, patterns that have not appeared.
-The specific experiments consisted of embedding the to-be-remembered paterns in frames containing similar types ("same-distractors") or different types of patterns ("differentdistractors''), Thus the numerals 7 and 2 might be embedded in frames and with the same distractor condition, while they would appear in frames and in the different distractor condition.
-Frame size (i.e., number of patterns per frame) and number of frames in the to be remembered (memory) set could be varied at will on each episode (trial 6.4 in the second grades that the second second second sequence).
+The human work centers on a display framing a variable number and types of patterns-e.g., numerals, letters or geometric forms.
+A variable number of such frames can be presented to a subject after which a single presentation is made containing one or more of the patterns (numbers, letter or geometrical forms) that have previously appeared-or alternatively, patterns that have not appeared.
+The specific experiments consisted of embedding the to-be-remembered patterns in frames containing similar types ("same-distractors") or different types of patterns ("different-distractors").
+Thus the numerals 7 and 2 might be embedded in [73] and [24] in the same distractor condition, while they frames would appear in frames $\begin{bmatrix} 10 \\ AM \end{bmatrix}$ and $\begin{bmatrix} 211 \\ BQ \end{bmatrix}$ in the different distractor condition.
+Frame size (i.e., number of patterns per frame) and number of frames in the to-be-remembered (memory) set could be varied at will on each episode (trial sequence).